MILKYWAY-01/MILKYWAY-01/README.md

 ## 🚀 About Me

-Computer Engineering student focused on building **scalable and impactful technology solutions**.
+I am a Computer Engineering student focused on building **scalable and impactful technology solutions**.
 I develop high-performance, user-centric mobile applications backed by reliable backend systems.

 Experienced with **Firebase** (Authentication, Firestore, Realtime Database, Hosting) and skilled in **Java** and **Python**, I prioritize clean code, efficient architecture, and production-ready development.